Introduction

 Before generating a share token, you must ensure the applicant’s SumSub profile contains all the data Iron requires.
 Missing fields are the most common cause of failed or incomplete token shares.IP Address

-Iron requires the applicant’s IP address.
-You can provide it in one of three ways:- SumSub IP tracking — Enable SumSub’s IP address tracking so the IP is captured automatically during verification.
+Iron uses the applicant’s IP address for fraud and geo signals (including where EUR / euro-denominated or SEPA-related capabilities apply).
+You can provide it in one of three ways:- SumSub IP tracking: Enable SumSub’s IP address tracking so the IP is captured automatically during verification.

 ip_addressfield directly in your identification request to Iron.